AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What is unified threat management (UTM)?

-Unified threat management (UTM) is a method of information security in which single hardware or software integrates with security software (e.g. IPS tools, network security policy management software (NSPM)).
+Unified threat management (UTM) is a method of information security in which a single hardware or software integrates with security software (e.g. IPS tools, network security policy management software (NSPM)).

 In 2004, The word unified threat management (UTM) originated by the analyst company IDC.

-Figure 2: Integration flow of security appliances and UTM
+Figure 1: Integration flow of security appliances and UTM

-Source: Opus One2
+Source: Opus One1

-UTM components were originally built as discrete solutions; but, when merged into a single system, their capabilities might extend.
 Some of the common features that UTM software often integrates with are:

 How does UTM Work?